ajam/kestrel/README.md

 # Start the staging server

-Professor Blastoff uses [git-static-diffuse](https://github.com/mhkeller/git-static-diffuse) to allow you to view your all of the commits and branches of your repositories through a web server with the following url structure:
+Professor Blastoff uses [git-static-diffuse](https://github.com/mhkeller/git-static-diffuse) to allow you to view your all of the commits and branches of your repositories through a web server with the following url structure (defaulting to port 3000):

 ````
 http://your-professor-blastoff-server.com:3000/repository-name/commit-or-branch-name/path/to/file.html